Best Cheap Health Insurance in Illinois (2026)

 What is the average cost of health insurance in Illinois?

-The average cost of a Silver health insurance plan in Illinois is $684 per month.
-Silver plans range in cost from $368 to $939 per month.
+The average cost of a Silver medical insurance plan in Illinois is $888 per month for a 40-year-old.
 Your rate will vary depending on the plan level you choose, how many people you insure, your age, where you live, whether you smoke or use tobacco, and what company you pick.

-How do I get health insurance in Illinois?
+How do I get health insurance quotes in Illinois?

-To get health insurance in Illinois, you can apply through the federal health insurance exchange.
+To get health insurance in Illinois, you can apply through Get Covered Illinois, which is Illinois' new state health insurance marketplace.
 You can review and compare plans or create an account to apply online.
 During the application process, you'll learn whether you qualify for help with your monthly rate or cost-sharing subsidies.

 What is the best health insurance in Illinois?

-Blue Cross Blue Shield has the best cheap health insurance in Illinois because it has cheap rates and quality coverage.
-Silver plans start at $368 per month, and the company has a high rating of four out of five stars from HealthCare.gov.
+Blue Cross and Blue Shield of Illinois has the best cheap health insurance in the state because it has cheap rates and quality coverage.
+Silver plans start at $533 per month, and the company has a high rating of 4-out-of-5 stars from the marketplace.

 Methodology